 A fun activity for young families, the Saturday Children’s Festival entertains children, ages 4-12, and their parents/guardians with FREE age-appropriate film screenings followed by refreshments and interactive activities such as doll-making, mask-making, face-painting and storytelling; all derived on African/African American culture.

-Grammar, middle and high school students and their teachers attend this special film program.
+Elementary, middle and high school students and their teachers attend this special film program.
 StudentFest showcases films that feature characters that look like our students dealing with age-appropriate issues such as teen pregnancy, AIDS prevention, cultural respect, self-esteem, anti-bullying and gang prevention.